 "Federal Funds Rate" means, for a Reset Date, the rate set forth on the Bloomberg Screen FEDL Page for the date that is two New York City banking day preceding such Reset Date (the "Federal Funds Rate Reference Date").
 If, on a Reset Date, such rate for the Federal Funds Rate Reference Date for such Reset Date does not appear on the Bloomberg Screen FEDL Page or is not yet published in H.15(519), the rate for that Reset Date will be the rate set forth in H.15 Daily Update, or such other recognized electronic source used for the purpose of displaying such rate, for that Federal Funds Rate Reference Date opposite the caption "Federal funds (effective)".
-If, on a Reset Date, such rate for the Federal Funds Rate Reference Date for such Reset Date does not appear on the Bloomberg Screen FEDL Page or is not yet published in H.15(519), H.15 Daily Update or another recognized electronic source, the rate for that Reset Date will be the rate for the first day preceding such Federal Funds Rate Reference Date for which such rate is set forth in H.15(519) opposite the caption "Federal funds (effective)", as such rate is displayed on the Bloomberg Screen FEDL Page.
+If, on a Reset Date, such rate for the Federal Funds Rate Reference Date opposite the caption "Federal funds (effective)".
+If, on a Reset Date, such rate for the Federal Funds Rate Reference Date opposite the caption the Bloomberg Screen FEDL Page or is not yet published in H.15(519), H.15 Daily Update or another recognized electronic source, the rate for that Reset Date will be the rate for the first day preceding such Federal Funds Rate Reference Date for which such rate is set forth in H.15(519) opposite the caption "Federal Funds Rate Reference Date for which such rate is set forth in H.15(519) opposite the caption "Federal Funds Rate Reference Date for which such rate is set forth in H.15(519) appendix of the first day preceding such Federal Funds Rate Reference Date for which such rate is set forth in H.15(519) opposite the caption "Federal funds (effective)", as such rate is displayed on the Bloomberg Screen FEDL Page.